djwrisley/RLAC/_posts/2026-02-12-assignment-1-corpus-analysisS26.md

 **Collaboration:** If working in pairs, you may submit a single essay that links to both group members' sites.
 Include a brief statement describing each person's unique contribution to the work.

 **Publishing:** Post your assignment to your course site as a post so instructors and classmates can read and engage with your work.

+It is fine to publish your assignment iteratively, but when you finish the final version of your assignment, write at the bottom of it "READY FOR GRADING".

 Good luck with your analysis!